 However, more efforts have been urged to help consumers better understand the benefits of similar ethical dietary choices to stimulate them to adopt greener lifestyles.

-, published by Xinhua News Agency in June 2009, please click here.
+For the full story by Dongying Wang, published by Xinhua News Agency in June 2009, please click here.
 Also, please return to the blog to post your comment.